About MCGC

 In 2022, John Harrison retired after 26 years of leadership and was named Artistic Director Emeritus.
 We are indebted to him for his years of service, commitment, and legacy.

-For the 2022-2023 Season, MCGC welcomed its second Artistic Director, Rev. Verdis LeVar Robinson, who will continue on the legacy and mission of the choir as its Executive Director.
+From 2022 - 2025, the MCGC welcomed its second Artistic Director Rev. Verdis LeVar Robinson who continued on the legacy and mission of the choir as its Executive Director until his departure for a new ministry.

 A female soloist in her early 20s sings passionately, holding a microphone and grasping her chest.